Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Palace of the Marquises of Vilueña

 The title of Marquis de la Vilueña passed to a member of the Carrillo family, from the town of Vinuesa.
 In 1754 he built a majestic palace unique in its design and location.
 Both its size, its exquisite materials and its facades show an abnormal and very elegant stamp for its time.
-The true value of the construction is found in the facade, made of white ashlar stone.
+The true value of the construction is found in the façade, made of white ashlar carved stone.
 With four linteled balconies that hang overhanging overhanging on large gutters of ears and imposts and the emblematic coat of arms.
 The Palace was bought by Andrés Villacieros Carretero, who helped to preserve it so that nowadays, after being destined to schools, it is used as a residence for the elderly.